hallpaz/MLforNewMedia/docs/deepimplicits.md

 ### 3rd generation models

-These models represent implicit surfaces as the solution to the Eikonal equation - the particular case where the gradient is equal ot 1 represents a signed distance function.
+These models represent implicit surfaces as the solution to the Eikonal equation - the particular case where the gradient is equal to 1 represents a signed distance function.

 $$||\nabla f|| = 1||$$

+Function reconstruction from it's derivative ... make a neural network
 - reconstruct from it's derivative
 - an interesting point to note is that this approach (SIREN) is an improvement to deep learning solutions in general - another useful activation function